Creating

 Bob ignored Sally's funny look and patted Jane's hand.
 "Yeah, it does."

 The motel parking lot was black, and not even the moon cast enough light to see into the shadows.
 "Are they still out there?"
-Bob asked Sally, crouched beside him in the trashed room.
+Bob asked Sally, crouched beside him in the trashed hotel room.

 "Doesn't look like it, but I can hear something groaning."